friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [Prompt Selector and Evaluator](./gpts/prompt-selector-and-evaluator.md) This prompt is useful for generating ChatGPT prompts about subjects you might not know much about.
 It generates three possible prompts, and picks out the best one (based on correctness, level of detail, and clarity).
 You specify an input (like "Expla
 - [Represent a Team of Expert Consultants](./gpts/represent-a-team-of-expert-consultants.md) Have a discussion with a business consultant on any topic representing a panel of experts in any industry and include sited sources throughout your conversation.
 - [AI R&D Lab](./gpts/ai-rd-lab.md) Welcome to AI R&D Lab, your gateway to cutting-edge artificial intelligence research and development.
 Join our team of AI Research Scientists as we revolutionize the technological landscape with innovative models and applications.
 With expertise in m
-- [OS Hatter GPT](./gpts/oshattergpt.md) /open_app 📱: Use this command to open any application installed on Ultra OS.
-Whether you want to organize your schedule 📅, manage files 📁, communicate 💬 or even track your health 💪, Ultra OS has everything you need. /search 🌐: This command allo
 - [Consultancy Agreement Generator](./gpts/consultancy-agreement-generator.md) 🤔Tired of spending hours and money on legal fees to draft your consultancy agreement from scratch? 💻Our customizable tool covers all the essential elements of your consulting engagement, including the scope of services, payment terms, IP 📝Plus, it
 - [NameFinderOCR](./gpts/namefinderocr.md) NameFinderOCR is an advanced tool designed to seamlessly extract names from images using cutting-edge Optical Character Recognition (OCR) technology.
 But it doesn't stop there!
 Once names are extracted, the system cross-references them against a prov
 - [QA-GPT An expert writing standardized user tests](./gpts/qa-gpt-an-expert-writing-standardized-user-tests.md) Ask this fellow to enhance your user tests and turn them into actionable tests.